-7 best boutique hotels in Las Vegas
+6 best boutique hotels in Las Vegas

 Courtesy The Cromwell

-As far as resort makeovers go, none in recent Vegas history has been as dramatic or exhaustive as the 2014 transformation of the staid and outdated Bill's Gamblin' Hall into this ultra-modern boutique hotel.
+As far as resort makeovers go, none in recent Vegas history has been as dramatic or exhaustive as the 2014 transformation of the staid and outdated Bill's Gamblin' Hall into this ultramodern boutique hotel.

 Décor in the 188 rooms is inspired by Paris -- wallpaper is textured and red, and beds have tufted headboards.
 What's more, furnishings have an antique feel.
 The coffee table can double as a game table, and nightstands had previous lives as valises.

 Technology is also a big part of the guest experience at The Cromwell.
-It was the first (and currently is the only) hotel in town to offer mobile key technology for digital keyless entry via smartphone (though in recent weeks the service has been spotty).
+It's the first hotel in town to offer mobile key technology for digital keyless entry via smartphone.
 What's more, the property launched a personalized virtual concierge service in late 2016 through which guests can request reservations or in-room services by text.

 All hotel guests receive free access to Drai's Beach Club, the dayclub/nightclub pool area at the top of the hotel.